 Copyright Text: CMAP, the Chicago Metropolitan Agency for Planning

-This GIS dataset contains polygons depicting U.S. EPA Superfund Site boundaries.
+Description: This GIS dataset contains polygons depicting U.S. EPA Superfund Site boundaries.
 Site boundaries are polygons representing the footprint of a whole site, defined for purposes of this effort as the sum of all of the Operable Units and the current understanding of the full extent of contamination.
 For Federal Facility sites, the total site polygon may be the Facility boundary.
 As site investigation and remediation progress, OUs may be added, modified or refined, and the total site polygon should be updated accordingly.
 Superfund features are managed by regional teams of geospatial professionals and remedial program managers (RPMs), and SEGS harvests regional data on a weekly basis to refresh the national dataset and feature services.

 Service Item Id: 53857c98c1b84e9d848b29058c13f6de